dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_sheets.md

 1. Enable the Sheets API in the project.

-1. Search credentials in the search bar and go to Credentials.
+1. Search for credentials in the search bar and go to Credentials.

 1. Go to Credentials -> OAuth client ID -> Select Desktop App from the Application type and give an appropriate name.

-1. Download the credentials and fill "client_id", "client_secret" and "project_id" in
+1. Download the credentials and fill "client_id", "client_secret", and "project_id" in
    "secrets.toml".

 1. Go back to credentials and select the OAuth consent screen on the left.

-1. Fill in the App name, user support email(your email), authorized domain (localhost.com), and dev contact info (your email again).
+1. Fill in the App name, user support email (your email), authorized domain (localhost.com), and dev contact info (your email again).

 1. Add the following scope: